Kent Trading Standards Checked Scheme

 In these terms and conditions:

-“membership fee” – means the amount to be paid for becoming a member of the scheme.
-This is refundable if you are not successful.
+membership fee” – means the amount to be paid by you to us for becoming a member of the scheme.
+This is refundable if your application is not successful.

 2. Membership